Frogs and Toads of Indiana

 Indiana has a great mix of different species of frogs and toads.

 The Wood Frog is very distinct frog.
 It has a dark “racoon” like mask around its eyes and its brownish color.
+They start to breed once the ice is off the ponds in late March / early April.
+They are often found in the woods, far away from any water bodies.

 The Green Frog and American Bullfrog looks the same but the Bullfrog can grow larger and they lack a dorsal ridge down their back.